Aliases for SYT7 Gene

 GeneCards Summary for SYT7 Gene

 SYT7 (Synaptotagmin 7) is a Protein Coding gene.
 Diseases associated with SYT7 include Prostate Cancer.
+Among its related pathways are Protein-protein interactions at synapses and Transmission across Chemical Synapses.
 GO annotations related to this gene include calcium ion binding and syntaxin binding.
-An important paralog of this gene is SYT10.
+An important paralog of this gene is SYT3.

 UniProtKB/Swiss-Prot for SYT7 Gene